Here are some disturbing and shocking facts about Switzerland: not everything about the country is rainbows and unicorns...

-The world's oldest operating power plant, Beznau, is located within 10 km of the Rhine river and within 30 km of Zürich.
+The world's oldest operating power plant, Beznau, is located within 10 km of the Rhine river and 30 km of Zürich.

 Despite the tradition of direct democracy, women were only granted the right to vote in national elections in 1971 (66% of men voted "yes" at the time).
 It took another 20 years until the last canton, Appenzell Innerrhoden, extended local voting rights to women.

-(Source: Wikipedia/, pictures copyright Keystone/Photopress)
+(Source: Wikipedia, pictures copyright Keystone/Photopress)

-In 1973, Marijke Moser - who signed up as "Markus Aebischer" — was pulled off the traditional Morat-Fribourg course before she could cross the finish line, and it took four more years before women were legally allowed to participate.
+In 1973, Marijke Moser - who signed up as "Markus Aebischer" — was pulled off the traditional Morat-Fribourg course before she could cross the finish line.
+It took four more years before women were legally allowed to participate.

 (More information in our article about the Swiss Women's Run in Bern)

 These indentured child laborers were placed on farms where they had to work for free.
 The generations of Swiss Verdingkinder have provided an estimated 20 billion francs worth of free labor.
 An official government apology followed in 2013.

-Switzerland has exported tobacco products worth 555 million francs in 2015.
+Switzerland exported tobacco products worth 555 million francs in 2015.
 Cheese exports were just slightly higher at 614 million francs.

 This puts Switzerland at the top of the global Big Mac Index.
 (The annual salary of a supermarket cashier is 48'000 francs.)

 The Sonnenberg tunnel in Luzern is also a nuclear fallout shelter.
 There is space for 2000 civilians, just in case...

 Apparently, the Swiss like to eat horse meat.

 (Photograph copyright Google Maps)

-And in Bern, there is a centuries old statue of an ogre eating babies out of a sack.
+And in Bern, there is a centuries-old statue of an ogre eating babies out of a sack.
 Not even tour guides are sure why it is there.